SPDiswal/ExtenCiv/README.md

 # ExtenCiv

-This is the source code, unit tests and benchmarks for **Dependency Injection Containers in .NET**.
-It features seven DI containers: Autofac, LightInject, Ninject, Simple Injector, StructureMap, Unity and Windsor.
+This is the source code, test suites and benchmarks for **Dependency Injection Containers in .NET**.
+It features eight DI containers: Autofac, DryIoc, LightInject, Ninject, Simple Injector, StructureMap, Unity and Windsor.